salabim/istr/readme.md

 will print `jstr('20')`

 # Test script
-There's an extensive pytest script in the \test directory.
+There's an extensive pytest script in the `\tests` directory.

 This script also shows clearly the ways istr can be used.